Your Emergency Dentist in Marshall, Texas

 Pulpitis can also be the result of trauma.
 Antibiotics are usually necessary and if left untreated can cause an abscess to form, threatening more of your oral health

 An abscess is a painful infection in or around the root of a tooth, and like pulpitis is usually due to extensive tooth decay.
 Symptoms may include fever, pain, redness, swelling, and a bitter or foul taste in the mouth.
-An abscess is an urgent matter and requires prompt treatment; call Dr. Fry Bradley’s dental office without delay.
+An abscess is an urgent matter and requires prompt treatment; call Dr. Fry Castloo’s dental office without delay.

 Trauma to the Teeth